-With over 21 languages and 48 countries, it is important to dedicate the time to fully understand the challenges and opportunities of the region and tailor your affiliate marketing strategies.
+With over 21 languages and 48 countries, it is important to dedicate time to fully understanding the challenges and opportunities of the region and tailor your affiliate marketing strategies.

-In this post, we outline the key areas you need to consider when expanding your affiliate programme into the region.
+In this post, we outline the key areas you need to consider when expanding your affiliate program into the region.

-Find out more about which countries have the top mobile commerce adoption rates across the region in our APAC handbook here.
+Find out more about which countries have the top mobile commerce adoption rates across the region in our APAC Affiliate Marketing Handbook.

 For example, in Japan, there are over 50 local networks (or Affiliate Service Providers, ASP) that manage most of the affiliate traffic.
 Any advertiser looking to launch in APAC should consider working with local networks, whether directly or through a SaaS platform, as they have an extensive network of trusted local affiliates and can provide language support.

-- Education: Due to lower awareness of the affiliate model in APAC, than in the U.S. or Europe, brands need to invest time in educating partners about the performance-based framework, and how this can benefit them.
+- Education: Due to a lower awareness of the affiliate model in APAC, especially compared to the U.S. or Europe, brands need to invest time in educating partners about the performance-based framework and how this can benefit them.
 Actively taking the time to share knowledge with stakeholders can help to build long-term trust.

 - Face-time: Meeting face-to-face is key to building strong relationships with partners in the region.
-During the COVID-19 pandemic, many physical meetings have adopted a virtual approach, using video conferencing to maintain this aspect of relationship building.
+However, due to the COVID-19 pandemic, physical meetings have adopted a virtual approach, using video conferencing to maintain this aspect of relationship building.

-Across APAC, there are multiple e-commerce events that brands can integrate into their marketing campaigns to help drive revenue.
+Across APAC, there are multiple e-commerce events which brands can integrate into their marketing campaigns to help drive revenue.
 These include:

 - Click Frenzy ANZ (November)

-In 2020, the COVID-19 pandemic accelerated the growth of many e-commerce events, as restrictions on world-wide travel and the closing of physical stores triggered a surge in online shopping.
-For example, Singles Day – the sales festival, which was launched in 2006 as the antithesis of Valentines’ Day – saw record sales figures, generating £42B across 24 hours.
+In 2020, the COVID-19 pandemic accelerated the growth of many e-commerce events, as restrictions on worldwide travel and closing of physical stores triggered a surge in online shopping.
+For example, Singles Day – the sales festival, which was launched in 2006 as the antithesis of Valentine's Day – saw record sales figures, generating £42B across 24 hours.

-Though the array of cultural nuances can be challenging to effectively navigate, the APAC region provides ample opportunities for brands looking to expand their affiliate programmes globally.
-To find out further insights about the region, download our APAC affiliate marketing handbook here.
+Though the array of cultural nuances can be challenging to effectively navigate, the APAC region provides ample opportunities for brands looking to expand their affiliate programs globally.
+To find out further insights about the region, download our APAC Affiliate Marketing Handbook.

-If you would like to find out about launching or growing your global affiliate programme contact our team of experts today.
+If you would like to find out more about launching or growing your global affiliate program, contact our team of experts today.